garykac/shinjuku/README.md

 * △ produce books
 * ⭒ produce electronics

-A department store can produce any one of these good.
+A department store can produce any one of these goods.

 ### Customers

-There are 60 customers.
+There are a total of 60 customers.
 They are stored in a bag so that they can be drawn at random.

 <img src="components/customer-types.png" height="40px"/>

 The 4 customer types match the store types.

-* ◯ customers want food (_most common customer type_)
+* ◯ customers want food (18 - _most common customer type_)
-* ⤫ customers want clothing
+* ⤫ customers want clothing (16)
-* △ customers want books
+* △ customers want books (14)
-* ⭒ customers want electronics (_least common customer type_)
+* ⭒ customers want electronics (12 - _least common customer type_)

 ### Gameplay